 - Lip balm

-You can also bring Febreze or another odor eliminating spray with you to rid your car of any smells caused by messes.
+You can also bring odor-eliminating spray with you to rid your car of any smells caused by messes.

 Entertain yourself and your passengers with audiobooks and music.
 Preload your iPod or mp3 player with your favorite tunes and put this device in your car.
 For variety, download a few lyricless songs and sing karaoke on the road.